 • Galactose

-If you are lactose intolerant or have a dairy allergy there are plenty of alternatives that you can drink.
-Some of the alternatives are:
+If you are lactose intolerant or have a dairy allergy, there are plenty of alternatives that you can drink.
+Some other options are:

 • Soy milk